-The value of travel and tourism will increase even more in 2022, COVID-19 pandemic has turned tourism into a scarce, luxury good.
+The value of travel and tourism will increase even more in 2022, boosting consumer spending towards unique travel experiences.
+The lack of travel caused by the COVID-19 pandemic has turned tourism into a scarce, luxury good.

 Regenerative travel going local